 This means that they can be positioned anywhere as long as they have sufficient light, water, air and to a lesser extent nutrients.

-Tillandsias are native to Central and South Americas and the southeastern USA.
+Tillandsias are native to Central and South America and the southeastern USA.
 They occur in rain and cloud forests, inland and coastal deserts and swamps and at elevations from sea level to 2750m.
 This means that there is an air plant to suit most situations and places.

 Light is very important, if a tillandsia doesn’t receive adequate light then its leaves will not function correctly and so won’t absorb water and nutrients and eventually the plant will fade and die.
 Air plants require plenty of light, they will grow happily indoors but need bright indirect light near a window.